 How many shots will I have to get?

-Yes, it is.
+Yes, they are.
 Even though the vaccine was developed quickly, it went through all the normal stages in testing.
 The studies did NOT take any shortcuts.
 It all happened so quickly thanks to amazing collaboration among experts from around the world.

 Are there side effects?

-In the COVID vaccine studies, up to half of people reported mild symptoms like fatigue or headache after getting the shot.
+In the coronavirus vaccine studies, up to half of people reported mild symptoms like fatigue or headache after getting the shot.
 Fewer than 5 of every 100 people reported things like low grade fevers or swelling and redness where they received the shot.
 These side effects typically go away on their own after a day or two.
-Be sure to call your healthcare provider if you have any side effects that bother you or do not go away.
+Be sure to call your doctor if you have any side effects that bother you or don't go away.

-After I get the vaccine, can my life go back to normal?
+After I get the coronavirus vaccine and booster shots, can my life go back to normal?

-Should I get the vaccine if I already had COVID?
+Do I need to get the vaccine if I already had the coronavirus?